 As a single person, whilst some of your retirement costs might be less than a couples, some of the larger costs that you might encounter in retirement, like living costs and transport and travel can't be shared, so you'll need to budget accordingly.

-The minimum recommended amount of income for a single person in retirement in 2021 is £9,609 per year.
-But that only just about covers the basics.
-Other estimates put the figure between £19,000 and £30,000 depending on your desired living standard.
+The minimum recommended amount of income for a single person in retirement in 2023 is £16,996 per year.
+But that really only covers the basics.
+PSLA estimates put the figure between £23,300 and £37,300, depending on your desired living standard.

 Of course none of these estimates reflect what you need individually.
 As a rule of thumb as a single person, you'll need around two-thirds of your pre-retirement income to sustain the same standard of living in retirement.